ZhiruiJiang98/RealTimeTransaction/DesignDoc.md

 ## Feature Statement:
-Develop a robust adn scalable real-time transaction service that enable users to securely load funds to their account and authorize transactions based on their current balances.
+Develop a robust and scalable real-time transaction service that enable users to securely load funds to their account and authorize transactions based on their current balances.
 The system must support real-time balance updates with currency exchange and maintain a high level of availability and reliability.
 The system will build base on **AWS SAM** by using AWS Lambda,